What gets under your skin?

 Copywriting skills

 Chances are your clients are people like you.
 And if they are not, if they live entirely different lives according to completely different values, I hope you know it.
-One of the most difficult copywriting skills directly to the ideal customer.
+One of the most difficult copywriting skills is to speak directly to the ideal customer.
 Do your homework and learn about your customers before you write the first letter.
-Or hire me to do it for you.

 Still, chances are your clients are people.
 And people tend to get influenced by similar things.
 You can read all the psychological tricks of persuasion.
 They work.
 But maybe you can start with yourself.